Ethics

 All information about clients is kept in locked and secure metal filing cabinets.
 Clients are free to see the records we keep about them whenever they wish.
 The records are kept during the therapy relationship and are destroyed within five years of the last session.
 Clients can request that we destroy the records as soon as they finish therapy.

-Some therapists type up their notes and keep them on a computer.
-We don’t.
-All session notes are handwritten.
-However, clients do contact us by email occasionally.
-Email correspondence can range from simple bookings and changes of appointments, to clients sharing something that is going on with them and requesting advice or support.
-Computers are password protected and any cloud backup is encrypted.
 In the event of the therapist’s death there are arrangements in place for a trusted professional who has a confidentiality agreement with the practitioner to access client records in order to inform clients.
 This professional will also see to it that all client records are securely destroyed.
-Otherwise no one else has access to any client information either electronic or physical.
-When records are destroyed they are destroyed securely using a secure confetti-type shredder.
+Otherwise, no one else has access to any client information either electronic or physical.

 Sharing Information — Under normal circumstances client information is never shared with anyone.
 Psychotherapists cannot even confirm to anyone that a particular client sees them or saw them in the past.
 Information can only be shared with explicit written consent from clients.
 This can happen if a client needs a letter to a GP, another medical or mental health professional, their workplace, teaching institute or someone else.
 When a letter is required the client always has the last word about the letter, how it is written, what information it includes, who it is addressed to and the manner in which it will be sent.